kjkuan/baguette/README.md

 - GNU Coreutils
 - Bash (>= 4.3; preferably >= 5)

-You can take a look at [the examples](examples) to get an idea on what a Baguette app looks like.
+Take a look at [the examples](examples) to get an idea on what a Baguette app looks like.
 Currently, a [Dockerfile](Dockerfile) is provided for building an image with the dependencies needed to run the examples.

+You can build the image and run the examples following these instructions:
 ```Bash
 $ cd baguette
 $ docker build -t localhost/baguette .